creator64/assignment-1-image-processing/README.md

 # Assignment 3

-Our target images are located in the folder `images\Tomb of Darius I DNa Inscription\Good Examples` and our distractor images are located in the folder `Tomb of Darius I DNa Inscription\Distractors`.
+Our target images are located in the folder `images\Tomb of Darius I DNa Inscription\Good Examples` and our distractor images are located in the folder `images\Tomb of Darius I DNa Inscription\Distractors`.
 You can load them in the GUI and then click the last option _Cunei Detection Feature Extraction_ to test the whole pipeline on our images.
 Most of the relevant code can be found in `Core/TemplateMatching/TemplateMatchingImageFeatureExtraction.cs` and `Segmentators.cs`, however there is also other